Need For Implementing BIM In AEC Industries

 (BIM) has had a moderately slow emergence since its existence in the 1970s.
-In recent years due to the recession which affected the architecture, engineering, and construction (AEC) industry, it resulted in the slow adoption of BIM.
-However, a significant rise of the BIM market globally is expected to take place in the coming years due to the introduction of cloud-based BIM technology.
+In recent years the recession which affected the architecture, engineering, and construction (AEC) industry, resulted in the slow adoption of BIM.
+However, a significant rise in the BIM market globally is expected to take place in the coming years due to the introduction of cloud-based BIM technology.

 The implementation of BIM has helped construction managers to improve quality control and productivity which is one of the major drivers in the market.
 This has led to expanding BIM into other management areas.
 The advantages of this technology have in turn supported the widespread adoption of BIM in the US and UK construction industries.

 The use of BIM helps to reduce a significant amount of project cost while meeting time and quality expectations in projects due to effective and efficient information sharing; better coordination in planning among other team members and accurate designing of models which extensively supports lean construction techniques.